7 ways to make the important people in your life feel… important

-Taking some time and really focusing on the things that you love about your spouse or family member, and then telling them, goes a long way.
-If it’s your spouse or teenager, tell them the things you like about them, how you “see” who they are.
-If it’s a young child, draw them a picture and tell them how much you enjoy their presence.
+If it’s your spouse or teenager, tell them the things you like about them, how you see them.
+If it’s a young child, draw them a picture that tells them how much you enjoy their company.

-3. Take a normal responsibility off of the plate of your spouse or family member
+3. Take a responsibility off of the plate of your spouse or family member.

-It has taken me a long time to realize that I should give gifts to my loved ones that appeal to them and not just to me.
-If your mother-in-law’s “love language” is candles and perfume, then that is what should be under the tree.
-If you really pay attention to what your spouse or loved ones want or need, your gift giving will be much more meaningful.
+It’s taken me awhile to realize I should give gifts to that appeal to my loved ones and not to me.
+If your mother-in-law’s love language is candles and perfume, then that’s what should be under the tree.

-I knew my seven-year-old needed me the other night, and so I put down my much needed work and sat with her on the sofa.
+I knew my seven-year-old needed me the other night, so I put down my work and sat with her on the sofa.
 I asked her about her television show, I laughed with her, and I held her close.
-I’m pretty sure she knew that she was the most important person in the world to me.
+In that moment, she knew she was the most important person in the world to me.

-Most people respond positively to touch and often, when we are busy, we forget to touch our most important people.
-When you sit with your spouse, take his or her hand; when you walk with one of your children, put your arm around his or her shoulders.
+Some people respond positively to touch, and often, when we’re busy, we forget to touch our most important people.
+Take your spouse’s hand when you sit with him or her; when you walk with one of your kids, put your arm around his or her shoulders.

-When I asked my husband this evening what made him feel important, he said, “Just tell me.”
-I looked at him in the car right then and I said, “You are important to me.”
-And I meant it.
+When I asked my husband this evening what made him feel important, he said, “Just telling me.”
+I looked at him in the car right then, and I said, “You are important to me.”